Planning Enforcement Policy

 The Council expects land owners and developers to comply with planning legislation and not carry out development until they have the necessary planning permission.
 Development includes building operations and also the type or use that land or property is being put to.

 The Council has reviewed and amended its Planning Enforcement Policy.
-The new Planning Enforcement Policy was adopted by Council on 4 March 2021.
+The revised Planning Enforcement Policy was adopted by the Councils Executive Committee on 12 November 2024.

 The enforcement process